Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 https://www.teamblind.com/post/Made-it-to-FAANG-director-without-a-promotion-ever-HVX5th8f
 human trafficking
 ideas -- structuring -- "Pyramid Principle" https://strategyu.co/structure-your-ideas-pyramid-principle-part-1/ https://strategyu.co/pyramid-principle-part-2-communicate-top-down/
-if you grow as a frog, you become a shinier, jump higher frog.
+identity -- " I’d tied my identity and reputation to hard work" if you grow as a frog, you become a shinier, jump higher frog.
 But you need a kiss from the princess to become you. a core deep in oneself able to do things beyond ordinary ikigai impostor syndrome